open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 - ``SymmetricKeyCapsule`` – the recipient is identified by key label ``KeyLabel``.
 The KEK is derived using HKDF from a symmetric key provided by the user.
 Used in the [SC.05 encryption method](ch02_encryption_schemes.md#sc05-direct-encryption-scheme-for-recipient-with-pre-shared-symmetric-key).

 This list may be expanded in future versions of the specification.

+#### KeyLabel recommendations

+Although not required by the specification, `KeyLabel` should however follow consistent formating rules and be structured in a machine-readable format for Client Application to show the User what decryption method is allowed and, in case of passwords, a reminder of what password to use.
+Dependent upon the encryption method the following formatting rules are used in the reference implementation:

+The format is first URL-encoded, parameters are case-insensitive, separated by '&' character and no white-space is allowed.

+- `Smart-ID` - `PNO=ETSI:{ETSI indentifier}` e.g. "ETSI:PNOEE-48010010101", where PNO means personal number issued by a national authority and {ETSI identifier} is replaced by the Recipient's identifier.
+- `Mobile-ID` - `PN={Phone nr}`, where {Phone nr} is replaced by the actual number. '+' sign and 00 should be considered equivalent.
+- `Password, with an integrated password manager` - `KM=bitwarden&VAULT=CDOC2&KEY_ID=HELLO.CDOC2`, where KM means key manager and VAULT refers to the name of a secure vault, keyring or wallet inside the password manager.
+KEY_ID is the name given to the key in the vault.
+- `Password, without a password manager` - USER_DESC={user input}, where {user input} is replaced by the text given by the User.
+- `Symmetric key` - `KM=bitwarden&VAULT=CDOC2&KEY_ID=HELLO.CDOC2&FILE=~/folder/secret.pem`, where KM means key manager and VAULT refers to the name of a secure vault, keyring or wallet inside the password manager.
+KEY_ID is the name given to the key in the vault.
+FILE is the path to the symmetric key.
+- `Certificate` - `FILE=~/folder/filename&CERT_HASH=XXYYXXYY`, where FILE is the path to the certificate and CERT_HASH is a result of applying a digest algorithm.
+- `ID-card` and `Digi-ID` and `Digi-ID E-RESIDENT` - `NAME={given name}+{surname}&ID={personal code}&TYPE={document type}`, where NAME is the persons name with spaces replaced by '+' signs.
+ID refers to the personal code of the person.
+TYPE means eID type.
+The current known values are: 'ID-CARD', 'Digi-ID E-RESIDENT', 'Digi-ID'.

+Everything besides `USER_DESC` contents will be additionally encoded using the Base64 encoding scheme and encapsulated by the following text: `BASE64{encoded content};`.
+The parsing of the Base64 encoded content must end when ';' is encountered.
+If the final parameter before the ';' was `USER_DESC`, then the rest of the string will be interpreted as free text and read to the end.

 ### Capsule types